yusen-luan/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**Limitation:**
+**Limitations:**
 * The `remark` command currently **only accepts student ID** (not index).
 Using an index like `remark 1 r/...` will result in an error.
 * To add a remark, you must use the student's ID: `remark s/A0123456X r/...`
+* You cannot provide both an index and a student ID in the same command.
+If both are provided (e.g., `remark 1 s/A0123456X r/...`), the command will fail with an error message asking you to use either index or student ID — not both.
-* This is a known limitation and index support is planned for future versions.
+* Index support is planned for future versions.
 </box>

 <box type="tip" seamless>